Roger Stone Asking For More Donations To His Legal Defense Fund

 Clearly, Trump’s longtime ally is growing increasingly concerned over Robert Mueller’s probe into Russian election interference.
 Yesterday, as Reuters reported, two of Roger Stone’s associates — comedian and talk show host Randy Credico, and right-wing commentator Jerome Corsi — were questioned by Mueller’s prosecutors.

-But, Stone’s legal troubles began much earlier.
+Stone’s legal troubles began much earlier.
 During the 2016 presidential campaign, Stone exchanged messages with a hacker, Guccifer 2.0.
-Robert Mueller’s team claims that individual using the pseudonym Guccifer 2.0 is, in fact, a tool of the Russian intelligence.
+Robert Mueller’s team claims that the individual using the pseudonym Guccifer 2.0 is, in fact, a tool of the Russian intelligence.
 Stone admitted to corresponding with Guccifer, and claimed, but later denied, being in correspondence with WikiLeaks’ Julian Assange, according to the Guardian.

 “Mueller may frame me for some bogus charge in order to silence me or induce me to testify against the president,” Stone said.

 The Guardian also revealed that Roger Stone urged his supporters to donate to his legal defense fund via email.
-The Hill, too, reported that Stone sent the following message to his supporters.
+The Hill reported that Stone sent the following message to his supporters.

 “I’m next on the crooked special prosecutor’s hit list because I’ve advised Donald Trump for the past 39 years.
 I am being targeted not because I committed a crime, but because the ‘deep state’ liberals want to silence me and pressure me to testify against my good friend President Donald J. Trump.”